Schedules

 Modeling repeat behavior

-Every schedule accepts one or more repeat rules, which allow you to express complex rules like:
+Every recurring schedule accepts one or more repeat rules, which allow you to express complex rules like:

 • Every Monday at 9am.